 And if you are not traveling to work or study, then savings is the name of the game.
 Work out a budget, set savings goals, and realize that it is going to be worth it.
 Where you thinking about going, ZachAttack? almost 10 years ago

 Another consideration would be that your attitude to travel may change over time.
 Before/during university I was much happier to rough it, stay anywhere, and try anything which led to far more unique adventures.
 After working for a few years it became a little more important to be able to occasionally find a decent meal or a comfortable bed at the end of the day, but the extra finances opened up many destinations which I couldn't fund before.
 Your responsibilities, perspectives and travel style may constantly evolve, so start travelling early in life and make the most of all the different stages.

 Regarding travelling on limited funds, consider volunteering.
 You'll spend the weeks working alongside like-minded people and have the (long) weekends free to visit your surroundings.
 For me Costa Rica was a great place to volunteer as it was possible to visit a wide variety of regions and even surrounding countries.
-I did unpaid construction work through Habitat for Humanity, but there are also fully paid TEFL teaching positions, which can be quite lucrative in Singapore, Korea or China. about 7 years ago
+I did unpaid construction work through Habitat for Humanity, but there are also fully paid TEFL teaching positions, which can be quite lucrative in Singapore, Korea or China. almost 10 years ago

 Hell no!
 I've travelled from about the age of 16 onwards ... except the trips got a bit longer and went a bit further each time ... until I eventually never came back!
 (I'm still here on the other side of the world a quarter of a century and one family later!
 But I still travel!)